 If you think you possess these qualities, ask yourself the following questions about PACU nursing:

 - Have I been told that I communicate well? – We know that we’ve driven home the importance of communication here, but it’s a critical component of a good PACU nurse.
 Your instructions are crucial for patient recovery once they leave your unit.
-Furthermore, you must communicate information about the patient with the rest of the care team to ensure comprehensive patient care.
+Furthermore, you must communicate information about the patient with the rest of the health care team to ensure comprehensive patient care.

 - Am I comfortable making difficult decisions quickly? – If a patient suffers a severe reaction, you need to recognize the signs and react accordingly.
 PACU nurses are certified in Adult Advanced Cardiovascular Life Support (ACLS), and/or Pediatric Advanced Life Support (PALS) so that they can perform necessary life-saving actions.